ChaofanTao/MCM/README.md

 * Problem E (environmental science)
 * Problem F (policy)

 All the team members cooperate with each other to propose a mathematical model to solve the problem, and then write code to implement the model.
-A paper is needed for describing the whole projects.
+A paper is needed for describing the whole project.